Chymyst/chymyst-core/README.md

 [![Build Status](https://travis-ci.org/winitzki/joinrun-scala.svg?branch=master)](https://travis-ci.org/winitzki/joinrun-scala)

-# joinrun - A new implementation of Join Calculus in Scala
+# `JoinRun` - a new implementation of Join Calculus in Scala
 Join Calculus (JC) is a micro-framework for purely functional concurrency.

-The code is inspired by previous implementations by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008).
+The code of `JoinRun` is inspired by previous implementations by Jiansen He (https://github.com/Jiansen/ScalaJoin, 2011) and Philipp Haller (http://lampwww.epfl.ch/~phaller/joins/index.html, 2008).

-The current implementation is tested with Scala 2.11.8 and 2.12.0 and Oracle JDK 8.
+The current implementation of `JoinRun` is tested under Oracle JDK 8 with Scala 2.11.8 and 2.12.0.
 It also works with Scala 2.10 (except Akka support) and with OpenJDK 7 (except for the new `LocalDateTime` functions and some performance issues).

 # Overview of join calculus